rbms-bsc/DCRMR/_pages/Edition/Parallel-statement-of-responsibility-relating-to-edition.md

 >Edition statement: <CITE>Second edition / edited by Alejandro Garri = herausgegeben von Alejandro Garri</CITE>
 >(*Comment*: Example formatted with ISBD punctuation for clarity)

-<a name="3.235.3.4">3.235.3.4</a> Make a [Note on edition statement](/DCRMR/edition/Note-on-edition-statement/) to indicate the original position on the source of information of any transposed statements of responsibility (see [3.26.31.2](/DCRMR/edition/Note-on-edition-statement/#3.26.31.2)).
+<a name="3.235.3.4">3.235.3.4</a> When transposing, always make a [Note on edition statement](/DCRMR/edition/Note-on-edition-statement/) to indicate the original position on the source of information (see [3.26.31.2](/DCRMR/edition/Note-on-edition-statement/#3.26.31.2)).

 ---